 Vehicle Tracking Devices

 Trackers are concealed locating devices carefully installed on the bike.
 They may use GPS & mobile networks or VHF to transmit their location back to either the owner or the tracker company.
-GPS based trackers offer a very high level of accuracy with regards to positioning, but can be blocked easily by a metal van or thick walled garage.
-VHF based trackers can send signals through thick walls, are very hard to jam and most police units cary VHF detectors, but can’t be located with such fine grained accuracy as GPS devices.
+GPS based trackers offer a very high level of accuracy with regards to positioning but can be blocked easily by a metal van or thick-walled garage.
+VHF based trackers can send signals through thick walls, are very hard to jam and most police units carry VHF detectors, but can’t be located with such fine-grained accuracy as GPS devices.

 Police like trackers as they can lead them to a lock up with many stolen bikes and the guilty parties – suspects and evidence served up on plate for a nice easy case.

-One school of thought suggests advertising you have a tracker installed with a nice big sticker and hope this will be a visible deterrent to prevent a theft.
-However another school of thought suggests keeping it concealed, so a thief is not aware they need to find and remove the tracker as soon as they can.
+One school of thought suggests advertising you have a tracker installed with a nice big sticker and hope this will be a visible deterrent to prevent theft.
+However, another school of thought suggests keeping it concealed, so a thief is not aware they need to find and remove the tracker as soon as they can.
 Either way, the main intention of the tracker is so the bike can be recovered.
-The Police like trackers as they often lead them to a lock up with many stolen bikes and the guilty parties – suspects and evidence served up on plate, for a nice easy case.
+The Police like trackers as they often lead them to a lock-up with many stolen bikes and the guilty parties – suspects and evidence served up on a plate, for a nice easy case.

 As with everything, there are a number of key disadvantages:- GPS/GSM based devices can easily be blocked with a GPS/mobile jamming device or by merely putting the bike in a metal van or garage.
 Or worse, the GPS could be spoofed so a false location is broadcast back… Such as this GPS attack trialled against a Yacht using just $1000 of kit in a briefcase.
 VHF doesn’t really provide enough accuracy to narrow down a location in a dense city setting.

-The cost can also put many people off, with many professional services starting at around £300 up front for installation and yearly subscription starting at £100.
-However, as an alternative a number of cheap Chinese GPS/GPRS devices can be picked up that you just put a PAYG SIM card in and wire up to bike battery yourself, for example the TK102.
-These can Text you your bikes location when phoned or it moves outside a configured boundary.
+The cost can also put many people off, with many professional services starting at around £300 upfront for installation and yearly subscription starting at £100.
+However, as an alternative, a number of cheap Chinese GPS/GPRS devices can be picked up that you just put a PAYG SIM card in and wire up to bike battery yourself, for example, the TK102.
+These can Text your bikes location when it moves outside a configured boundary or you phone it.
 No subscription, just top up the SIM card as required.
 A good installation guide can be found here for such devices.
-For the super cheap skates, you could just purchase some fake ‘tracker installed’ stickers to slap on your bike…
+For the super cheapskates, you could just purchase some fake ‘tracker installed’ stickers to slap on your bike…

 The final disadvantage is if you do get your bike back, what state will it be in?
 Dropped, trashed, stripped down?
 You will still likely have an insurance claim for repairs or it’ll be written off, and ultimately you’d perhaps be no better off than had it been gone forever and you just got a payout.

-- Tracker offer a subscription based GPS/GSM & VHF tracker
+- Tracker offers a subscription-based GPS/GSM & VHF tracker

 - Cheap TK102 SIM based GPS tracker from eBay

-With trackers being so popular these days, many stolen bikes are often left in an concealed location, where upon the thieves wait a day or two to see if it’s recovered via a tracker.
+With trackers being so popular these days, many stolen bikes are often left in a concealed location, whereupon the thieves wait a day or two to see if it’s recovered via a tracker.
 So, whether you have a tracker or not, if your bike is stolen do immediately search the local vicinity, you might well find it.

-There are a number of methods and schemes for applying security markings to keys parts of your bike, so that they can be traced following a theft.
-These won’t help prevent a theft, but will aid the recovering process.
+There are a number of methods and schemes for applying security markings to keys parts of your bike so that they can be traced following a theft.
+These won’t help prevent theft but will aid the recovering process.
 With many stolen bikes rapidly getting stripped down and sold for parts, forensic marking help pinpoint all the parts of your bike and improve the odds that you’ll get more of your bike recovered and provide hard evidence for the Police to prosecute.

 A good 20-30W LED floodlight will provide ample illumination and will be far more economical than a traditional 150-200W floodlight.
 Expect to pay around £30-40 at your local hardware store, possibly less online e.g. this 30W SMD LED one on Amazon.

 A decent locked garage will put off all but the most serious of professional thieves.
 An extra barrier to break will cost a thief extra time, incurring further risk.
-Keeping you bikes garaged will likely earn you a nice insurance discount, compared to parking on the street or a driveway.
-In high risk areas a garage maybe the only way to get insurance.
+Keeping your bikes garaged will likely earn you a nice insurance discount, compared to parking on the street or a driveway.
+In high-risk areas a garage may be the only way to get insurance.
 However, on the flip side, once in your garage a thief can work unnoticed on other security measures you have.

 ensure your garage doesn’t contain handy tools a thief could use to steal your bike